+Are the real job creators the top 1 Percent or the 99 percent?
 Turn on CNBC—the NBC business channel.
-You can be pretty sure that just about everyone you see who works for the channel makes an annual salary in the six figures—or seven (and with all the benefits).
-You can also be assured that the majority of those they interview are certainly making annual incomes in six figures and many in seven figures—and a few in eight figures.
-The last item means $10-million and up.
+You can be pretty sure that just about everyone you see who works for the channel makes an annual salary at least in the six figures (and that includes all the benefits).
+You can also be assured that the majority of those they interview are certainly making annual incomes in six figures and many in seven figures—and a few in eight figures (or more) The last item means $10-million and up.
+And how much of the wealth in the U.S. does the top 1 percent have?
 Don’t change the channel just yet.
 Watch it for a while.
 You will see that all they talk about is what company is succeeding, which is failing, who’s paying dividends, what the stock is doing, who’s making money, going broke—or whatever.
 It’s all about the rise and fall, and the failure and success of business.

 As you watch all this, keep one thing in mind.
 All these people and all these businesses they are all talking about—they are all dependent on one central fact: Everything is dependent on whether the public will buy the products and services of these companies.
 And the public is the great majority of people out there.
 Some might call them the 99 percent.
 Others might call them the masses, and others might call them the majority.
 And if it’s just the majority, it’s far beyond 51 percent.
 If it’s not the 99 percent, it most certainly is the 90 percent.

 That’s right, the success and failure of all these businesses is dependent on the consumer buying the products and services these companies provide.
 Without that consumer, the companies are nothing.

 For the sake of simplicity, let’s call them the 99 percent, even though it is probably just the 90 percent (we are generalizing).
 Plus, 99 percent has a nice ring to it.

 That leaves the one percent.
 Who needs who?

 What Would Happen if the One Percent Disappeared?